Tarun-kanna25008943/Mod4Day3/README.md

 ## RESULT:
-The program successfully finds and displays the length of the string "PEACOCK", which is 7 characters.
+The program successfully finds and displays the length of the string.